makcal1/Alpha-Sense-Project/README.md

 1-) Front-end and API testing are supported by the project, which has been implemented in a maven project.

-2-) The text can be executed in three different ways;
+2-) The text can be executed in different ways;

 3-) Test classes allow you to run tests by selecting Run All or Run Annotations.